kobebuckley/EcoKeji/DDW.md

-# SustainIQ

-SustainIQ is an open-source and SaaS platform that provides comprehensive monitoring, analysis, and automation solutions for green technology applications.
-The project will evolve over time, adding new features and functionalities to better serve users interested in sustainable solutions.
-SustainIQ leverages AWS services for scalability, reliability, and advanced functionalities.
-However, it is designed to be flexible so that users can adapt it to other cloud services if desired.

 ## Documented Development Workflow (DDW)

 The Documented Development Workflow (DDW) is a method designed to help beginner coders learn effectively by documenting each step of the development process.
 This approach aims to prevent beginners from getting stuck in a cycle of following tutorials without understanding how to apply their knowledge independently.
 By using DDW, you will: